gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-11.md

 runApp(system.file("shiny/plan2litchi/", "/app.R", package = "uavRmp"))
 ```

-just navigate to th efiles and check the output.
+Just navigate as requested to the files and check the output.
 Be patient it may take a while.
 {% include medium-img.html url="shiny.png" %}